Gregg Allman: Formation, touring, and Duane's death (1969–1971)

 Their fortunes began to change over the course of 1971, where the band's average earnings doubled.
 "We realized that the audience was a big part of what we did, which couldn't be duplicated in a studio.
 A lightbulb finally went off; we needed to make a live album", said Gregg.
 At Fillmore East, recorded at the Fillmore East in New York City, was released in July 1971.
-At Fillmore East peaked at number thirteen on Billboards Top Pop Albums chart, and was certified gold by the Recording Industry Association of America that October, becoming their commercial and artistic breakthrough.
-Although suddenly very wealthy and successful, much of the band and its entourage now struggled with addiction to numerous drugs; they all agreed to quit heroin, but cocaine remained a problem.
+At Fillmore East peaked at No. 13 on Billboards Top Pop Albums chart, and was certified gold by the Recording Industry Association of America that October, becoming their commercial and artistic breakthrough.
+Although suddenly prosperous and successful, much of the band and its entourage struggled with addiction to numerous drugs; they all agreed to quit heroin, but cocaine remained a problem.

 Duane was killed in a motorcycle accident on October 29, 1971, in Macon.
 At his funeral, Gregg performed "Melissa", which was his brother's favorite song.
-As the band took some time apart to process their loss, At Fillmore East became a major success domestically.
+As the band took some time apart to process their loss, At Fillmore East continue to be a major success domestically.

 Mainstream success and fame (1972–1976)

 After Duane's death, the band held a meeting on their future; it was clear all wanted to continue, and after a short period, the band returned to the road.
 They completed their third studio album, Eat a Peach, that winter, which raised each member's spirits.
-Eat a Peach was released the following February, and it became the band's second hit album, shipping gold and peaking at number four on Billboards album chart.
+Eat a Peach was released the following February, and it became the band's second hit album, shipping gold and peaking at No. 4 on Billboards album chart.
 The band purchased 432 acres of land in Juliette, Georgia, which became a group hangout.
 Berry Oakley, however, was visibly suffering from Allman's death, and in November 1972 he too was killed in a motorcycle crash.

 The band unanimously decided to carry on, and enlisted Lamar Williams on bass and Chuck Leavell on piano.
 The band began recording Brothers and Sisters, their follow-up album, and Betts became the group's de facto leader during the recording process.
 Meanwhile, after some internal disagreements, Allman began recording a solo album, which he titled Laid Back.
 The sessions for both albums often overlapped and its creation caused tension within the rest of the band.
 Both albums were released in late 1973, with Brothers and Sisters cementing the Allman Brothers' place among the biggest rock bands of the 1970s.
-"Ramblin' Man", Betts' country-infused number, rose to number two on the Billboard Hot 100 and gave the band their biggest hit.
-The group returned to touring, and played arenas and stadiums almost solely.
+"Ramblin' Man", Betts' country-infused number, rose to No. 2 on the Billboard Hot 100 and gave the band their biggest hit.
+The group returned to touring, playing arenas and stadiums almost exclusively.
 Privately, the group was dealing with miscommunication and spiraling drug problems.
 In 1974, the band was regularly making $100,000 per show, and was renting the Starship, a customized Boeing 720B used by Led Zeppelin and the Rolling Stones.